-- After that select small icon in “view by:” category followed by Troubleshooting from the list.
+- After that select a small icon in the “view by:” category followed by Troubleshooting from the list.

 - On the succeeding window, click on System & Security option thereafter choose Power.

-- Here hit Next button, subsequently, follow On-screen instructions to start troubleshooting the problem.
+- Here hit the Next button, subsequently, follow On-screen instructions to start troubleshooting the problem.